 Giving thanks ties in well with showcasing impact.
 The year-end giving letter should have a positive tone, describing the impact the donations have on the lives of beneficiaries.

 People are motivated to give in order to make an impact, and won’t be motivated by desperate-sounding appeals to reach your organization’s yearly financial goals.

-When writing your year-end giving letter, whether you end up sending it via direct mail or as an e-mail, don’t overcomplicate it.
+When writing your annual giving letter, whether you end up sending it via direct mail or as an e-mail, don’t overcomplicate it.